The kinematic cosmic dipole beyond Ellis and Baldwin: The Ellis and Baldwin formula

-Note that here, $\Slim$ is fixed and it is the objects' flux density that changes, which is {\it as if} the flux density limit depended on the frame.
-Finally, taking into account the aberration of the solid angles \eqref{eq:aberration}, the number count of objects by solid angle $N_\Omega=\frac{\d N}{\d \Omega}$ in the observer frame becomes:
+Note that here, $\Slim$ is fixed.
+Rather, it is the objects' flux density that changes—as if the flux density limit depended on the frame and thus on direction.
+Finally, accounting for the aberration of solid angles \eqref{eq:aberration}, the number count of objects per solid angle $N_\Omega=\frac{\d N}{\d \Omega}$ in the observer frame becomes